inventhouse/allgit/README.md

 Allgit's `--checkout --branches` (`-cb`) was literally made for this.
 By specifying a list of branches in last-one-wins order, a single command can ensure that all the projects are coherent.

-For example, say we have a bunch of repositories that integrate together: some have branched for 'SpamRelease', one works from a 'development' branch, we have a feature branch across a few, and the rest should be on 'master', we could simply run:
+For example, say we have a complex group of repositories that integrate together: we have a feature branch across a few, some have branched for 'SpamRelease', many have 'main' as their primary branch, and one still uses 'master', we could simply run:

-`$ allgit -cb master SpamRelease development my_feature`
+`$ allgit -cb my_feature SpamRelease main master`

-We can even add a ` - pull -r` to the end to pull them up-to-date after everything is on the right branch.
+Allgit will check out the right branches in the projects that have them; we can even add a ` - pull -r` to the end to ensure they're all up-to-date.

 Finding and Filtering